joe-op/calendar/README.md

 # Calendar

-A simple calendar that shows the days of the month and dates of the week.
+A simple calendar that shows the days of the month for a given month and year.

 Written in [PureScript](https://github.com/purescript/purescript).